 What Does It Mean to be Put on Probation in Colorado?

 Probation in Colorado is somewhat of a second chance for criminal offenders.
-It’s a period of time after conviction in which offenders are monitored for good behavior to avoid a more serious sentence, such as jail or prison.
-The terms of probation vary from person to person and depend on the crimes committed, but may include mandatory counseling, community service and alcohol monitoring.
+It’s a period after conviction in which offenders are monitored for good behavior to avoid a more severe sentence, such as jail or prison.

 A probation violation occurs when someone goes against the terms of his or her probation sentence.
 When this happens, probation violation consequences are almost a guarantee.

 So, what are the probation violation consequences in Colorado?
-In order to understand what happens when you violate probation in Colorado, we must first understand what exactly probation is.
+To understand what happens when you violate probation in Colorado, we must first understand what exactly probation is.

 About Probation in Colorado

-A probation sentence is issued by the court after an adult is found guilty of or pleads guilty to a criminal offense.
+The court issues a probation sentence after an adult is found guilty of or pleads guilty to a criminal offense.

-Terms of probation are set forth by the court and vary from person to person.
-Some terms are straightforward and obvious (i.e. don’t break any laws) while others may depend on the crime committed, such as a requirement to attend mandatory addiction counseling.
+Terms of probation are set forth by the court and vary by person and individual incident.
+Some terms are straightforward and obvious (i.e., don’t break any laws) while others may depend on the crime committed, such as a requirement to attend mandatory addiction counseling.
 The length of time one has to endure probation also varies but usually spans from 1 to 3 years.